Markdown Print: One-Command PDF Rendering and Printing from the Terminal

 • "no margins" → reduces all margins to 5mm for near-full-bleed output

-• "just save the PDF" → skips the print step entirely, useful for review before committing to paper
+• "just save the PDF" → skips the print step entirely, useful for reviewing before committing to paper

-• Never modify the original file.
-The skill always writes a temporary copy to /tmp/ before adding front-matter, so your source Markdown is never touched.
+Never modify the original file.
+Early versions of the skill added front-matter directly to the source Markdown.
+I discovered this was a terrible idea when a git diff showed 15 files with unexplained YAML headers.
+Now the skill always writes a temporary copy to /tmp/ before adding front-matter.
+Your source Markdown is never touched.

-• First run is slow.
-The first npx md-to-pdf invocation downloads Chromium (~170 MB).
+First run is slow.
+The first npx md-to-pdf invocation downloads Chromium — about 170 MB.
+I didn't account for this initially and spent a confused few minutes watching the skill appear to hang.
 Subsequent runs are fast.

-• Relative image paths break.
+Relative image paths break.
 If your Markdown references images with relative paths and you copy it to /tmp/, those paths won't resolve.
 The skill passes --basedir pointing to the original file's directory when needed.
+This one took a while to diagnose because the PDF would render fine except for blank rectangles where images should be.

-• Long documents just work.
+Long documents just work.
 CSS @page rules handle pagination automatically — no manual page breaks needed.
+I was pleasantly surprised by this.
+A 12-page lesson plan paginates cleanly without any intervention.

 Role in the Ecosystem